gpluta/local-weather/README.md

 - The cache is persisted to localStorage, so you can view your search history after a page reload. localStorage is nicely synchronised when you clean the whole cache or each element individually.
 - Each history position can be deleted individualy or the whole history can be deleted.
 Check out the controls on the search list.
 ---
-**CAUTION!** The openweathermap api tends to be slow at times and tends to timout too.
+**CAUTION!** The openweathermap api tends to be slow at times and tends to timeout too.
 It is not always like that, but sometimes the UX is pretty unpleasant :(